Year Four Under the Taliban: What It Has Meant for Afghanistan’s Hazaras

 AHRDO Conference Berlin Germany

-International Coalition of Sites of Conscience, AHRDO and Global Initiatives for Justice, Truth & Reconciliation (GIJTR) collaborated together to hold some workshops with some advocacy-based organizations that worked with displaced people, and for the rights of different demographics of the people of Afghanistan.
-As a senior researcher for Bolaq Analysts Network, I took part in […]
+Listen to Audio version of this article on Bolaq’s YouTube Channel International Coalition of Sites of Conscience, AHRDO and Global Initiatives for Justice, Truth & Reconciliation (GIJTR) collaborated together to hold some workshops with some advocacy-based organizations that worked with displaced people, and for the rights of different demographics of the people of Afghanistan.
+As […]

 Hazara Genocide in Pakistan